 We have gone way past the point of needing to clarify that women can play football.
 Anyone who saw this year's World Cup will know that there is a great deal of skill, physicality, and goal-scoring ability in the game.
 No, women are not as technically proficient as their male counterparts, but then nor do they enjoy nearly the same level of encouragement, facilities or financial rewards.
 In fact, girls are sometimes actively discouraged from playing football in a way that a young boy would almost never be.
-Basically, it's apples and oranges.
-Stop comparing.
+Basically, it's apples and oranges, so stop comparing.

 But at least in 2015 the women of most countries are given an opportunity to play the sport.
 There are professional clubs and the Women's World Cup is growing in popularity, which in turn shows the next generation of girls that football is a viable career path for them, or at the very least a sport in which they belong.

 That was not always the case, however.
 Until as recently as 1971, women in England were banned from playing football at the grounds of Football Association clubs.
 This was due to a ruling passed by the FA on 5 December 1921.
-The decision came despite – or perhaps as a result of – women's football being extremely popular at the time.
+The decisions came despite – or perhaps as a result of – women's football being extremely popular at the time.

 Women played the modern game of football from its early days in Victorian England, with a match in London during the 1890s reportedly attracting 10,000 spectators.
 The Manchester Guardian was sceptical, however, with their reporter opining, "When the novelty has worn off, I do not think women's football will attract the crowds."

-The British Medical Journal was also not happy with the development, publishing an article that stated, "We can in no way sanction the reckless exposure to violence of organs which the common experience of women had led them in every way to protect."
+The British Medical Journal was also not happy with the development, publishing an article that stated, "We can in no way sanction the reckless exposure to violence, of organs which the common experience of women had led them in every way to protect."

 This reasoning would resurface in later arguments.